 Townhouse Community, Ithaca, NY 14850, USA

-The Townhouse Community is a great option for students who want the independence of apartment-style living, but also the convenience and support of living on campus.
-During academic year 2022-2023 the Townhouse Community is for sophomores.
+The Townhouse Apartments are a great option for students who want the independence of apartment-style living, but also the convenience and support of living on campus.
+Starting 2024-2025, Townhouse Apartments will house sophomores, juniors and seniors.

-Transfer students who live in the Townhouse Community are generally assigned to apartments with other new transfer students.
+Transfer students who live in the Townhouse Apartments are generally assigned to apartments with other new transfer students.

 Explore the Townhouses community pages in CampusGroups.